Revature-Salesforce-Training/curriculum/Week_8/Visualforce/LNVisualforce.md

 <p align="center"><img src="img/label_translation.png"/></p>

  We could then include that label in our Apex code by using `System.Label` class and appending the name of the label, e.g. `System.Label.My_Custom_Label` for label in the above image.
 Within Visualforce, we reference a custom label with the `$Label` expression, e.g. `{!$Label.My_Custom_Label}` for the above label.

-do you wanna do attributes within double quotes? change stuff about record ids in urls file extension a sometimes helpful friend